denten-books/plain-text/1-chapter.md

 technique, where each successive turn of abstraction brings the buried symbol closer to the reader.

-Yet for all the transcendent language games, the formalist use of the literary device rarely enacted the opposite motion, down, towards the materiality of the written word.[^ln1-formal] Paper remained for them a transparent medium.
-Concerned with the stripping of surfaces, the formalist research agenda stopped at the representational layer of the literary figure.
-Trained and inspired by the formalists, I would like to take estrangement one step further, bringing it closer to a truly materialist poetics.
-In this chapter, we will attempt to expose the hidden pipe-works of interpretation.

-Let us use the opportunity of an imperfect translation to our advantage.
-My interests lie in books and documents as literal devices.
+Inspired by the formalists, I would like to extend the technique of estrangement to books and documents as literal devices.
 When asked in the context of media and book history, the question of literary surfaces gains an instrumental dimension.
+Habit hides the peculiarity of our everyday interfaces with the word.
 We read at the surface.
-We etch inscriptions deep within the bowls of a machine.
+We etch inscriptions deep within the bowels of a machine.
+When enacted on the level of the physical device, estrangement parallels the practice of reverse engineering.
+Both aim to reveal internals that structure experience, made opaque through artifice and habituation.
+I imagine here a kind of critical practice that reverses the principles of good interface design.
+What design aims to make easy and ordinary, defamiliarization makes difficult and strange.
+Materialist poetics expose the price paid for literary facility.

-Physical affordances of liquid crystal displays (LCDs) and magnetic storage differ drastically from those of goat skins or parchment.
-Yet surface representation maintains the illusion of self-similarity.
-We are faced with what is called *skeuomorphic* design, by which digital pages resemble print.
+For example, we know that physical affordances of liquid crystal displays (LCDs) and magnetic storage differ drastically from those of goat skins or parchment.
+Yet digital surface representation maintains the illusion of self-similarity.
+We are faced with what is called *skeuomorphic* design, by which screen reading resembles print.
 In this way, an electronic book reader simulates the bent corner of a well-thumbed book.
 The skeuomorphic resemblance itself constitutes a metaphor worthy of critical examination.
 The principles of skeuomorphic design extend a visual metaphor from one medium to another.
 The reader already knows how to turn pages of a book.
 A book device therefore simulates pages to ease the burden of cognitive transition from one medium to another.
 Instead of pushing unfamiliar buttons (yet another metaphor) to turn the page, readers perform the more habituated motion of swiping across the screen.
-The gliding motion performs a kinetic metaphor, transposing properties of paper to glass.
+The gliding motion enacts a kinetic metaphor, transposing properties of paper to glass.

 There is nothing inherently page-like about stiff slabs of glass and silicone.
 The metaphor of "turing the page by swiping across the screen" conceals the